FASS Internship Programme

 No. You must go for ICT when required by MINDEF.
 Your employer must release you on unpaid leave for ICT.

-Yes.
-According to the Central Provident Fund (CPF) policy, students working during vacation or under training programmes in Singapore, approved by NUS, are exempt from CPF contributions.
-Refer to CPF website for more information.
+According to the Central Provident Fund (CPF) policy, students who undertake internships during vacation periods or as part of NUS-approved training programmes in Singapore are exempt from CPF contributions.
+For more details, please refer to the CPF website.

 No. You are exempt from work pass for FASS IP internship.
 According to the Ministry of Manpower advisory note, work pass is exempt for foreign students if the internship: